usf-cs677-fa18/politics/README.md

-# politics
+# Politics MR Job

-Politics MR Job + Reservoir Sampling
+This repo contains a sample MR job for processing data on reddit's `/r/politics`.